 The job interview process has undergone many transformations due to the emergence of technologies and the availability of the Internet.
-No one objects to video job interviews considering them a logical option if the candidate and the employer locate in different places.
+No one objects to video .job interviews, considering them a logical option if the candidate and the employer locate in different places.
 It is common to share links to your personal and professional profiles to show what kind of personality you are.
 Moreover, it is now okay to provide portfolios with samples of works to prove your competence in certain areas.
 However, the need to send a thank you letter after an interview to the hiring manager has not changed.
-It is still a courteous way to express your gratitude for the time taken to interview you and the efforts they put in selecting candidates and preparing for the meeting.
+It is still courteous to express your gratitude for the time taken to interview you and the efforts they put into selecting candidates and preparing for the meeting.

 Why Send a Thank You Letter?

-A thank you letter is a tool that helps in logical ending the job interview process in a polite and mutually respective manner.
+A thank you a letter is a tool that helps logically end the job interview process in a polite and mutually respective manner.
 Many resume writing professionals insist on the important role of a thank you letter in the follow-up correspondence with the hiring manager.
 In this letter, you can do much more than simply thank your employer.
 It is a perfect opportunity to express your thoughts and opinions after the job interview.
 You may also add some information that you forgot or considered unnecessary before.

 1) A Thank You Letter as Appreciation

 Traditionally, thank you letters are used to thank interviewers.
-You can highlight your key strengths and achievements to remind them of your candidature as well as provide them with your opinion regarding the interview.
+You can highlight your key strengths and achievements to remind them of your candidature and provide them with your opinion regarding the interview.
 Hiring managers conduct several interviews daily and may forget something about you.
-A brief note that would make them recall the things you want them to pay attention to is as a powerful tool of yours as the perfect resume.
+A brief note that would make them recall the things you want them to pay attention to is as powerful a tool as yours as the perfect resume.

 2) A Thank You Letter as a Chance to Fix Things

-If you realize that there are still things to say about your career goals regarding the position in question, use a thank you letter after interview for it.
-Sometimes, interviews do not go as smooth as we want them to.
+If you realize that there are still things to say about your career goals regarding the position in question, use a thank you letter after an interview.
+Sometimes, interviews do not go as smoothly as we want them to.
 Nervousness and despair show up and mess with our answers.
-If you made a mistake but realized it immediately, you can still fix things up.
-Use your thank you letter to refer to the problem in a few sentences, and it will help you get out of trouble.
+If you made a mistake but realized it immediately, you can still fix things.
+Use your thank you letter to refer to the problem in a few sentences, which will help you get out of trouble.
 However, please note that it does not work every time.

 3) A Thank You Letter as Explanation

-US best resume writers claim that a good thank you letter after interview tells a lot about your professional ethics.
-Sometimes candidates lose their interest in the position after the interview but neglect to inform recruiters about it.
-These candidates are still counted as persons of interest, while they do not want this position at all.
+US best resume writers claim that a good thank you letter after an interview tells a lot about your professional ethics.
+Sometimes candidates lose interest in the position after the interview but neglect to inform recruiters about it.
+These candidates are still counted as persons of interest, but they do not want this position.
 Thus, resume writers often compare these letters with immediate feedback on the interview.
 In contrast, you can further explain your reinforced interest in this position and new thoughts about your prospective contribution.

-Also, a thank you letter after interview may be a logical tool to provide more information about you.
+Also, a thank you letter after an interview may be a logical tool to provide more information about you.
 If you were asked to submit more references, links to social profiles, portfolios, examples, etc., use a thank you letter to do this.
-Resume writing professionals say that thank you letters come in different shapes and forms, which can be further used by the candidates for their purposes.
+Resume writing professionals say that thank you letters come in different shapes and forms, which the candidates can further use for their purposes.